Editor’s Note: VW Canada tells us the 2018 Golf SportWagen 4MOTION and Alltrack will be available with the manual transmission.

 Alltrack boasts the same roomy, accommodating interior as all Golf models, including that vast cargo area, which challenges many compact crossovers — and bests subcompacts — for carrying capacity.

-The Alltrack is based on the Golf Sportwagen 4Motion in top-end Highline trim, which means a starting price of $35,295 CAD MSRP and standard niceties like leather seating, dual-zone climate control, passive keyless entry with push-button start, panoramic sunroof and navigation.
-To that, our tester added $2,920 in options: a driver assistance package that bundles some active safety kit and a park assist system, and a light and sound group that brings HID headlights, dynamic cornering lights, automatic high beams and an upgraded stereo.
+The Alltrack is based on the Golf Sportwagen 4Motion in top-end Highline trim, which means a starting price of $27,770 MSRP (C$35,295 in Canada) and standard niceties like leather seating, dual-zone climate control, passive keyless entry with push-button start, panoramic sunroof and navigation.
+To that, our tester added C$2,920 in options: a driver assistance package that bundles some active safety kit and a park assist system, and a light and sound group that brings HID headlights, dynamic cornering lights, automatic high beams and an upgraded stereo.

 In that driver assistance pack is a lane keep assist system that first warns you when you’ve strayed too close to the lane markers, and then steers the car back toward the middle of the lane.
 Like many cars with this feature, the Alltrack will effectively steer itself for a short time if you take your hands off the wheel before admonishing you to get back to driving the car.
 We felt little tugs at the wheel even when we were doing a fine job colouring between the lines, which suggests VW is a little surer of its active safety technology than it should be.

-At a first glance, the Alltrack’s price seems steep for a compact wagon, but it compares nicely with the compact crossovers – such as the Honda CR-V, Mazda CX-5 and Toyota’s RAV4 — that are the current darlings of family vehicle buyers in Canada.
+At a first glance, the Alltrack’s price seems steep for a compact wagon, but it compares nicely with the compact crossovers – such as the Honda CR-V, Mazda CX-5 and Toyota’s RAV4 — that are the current darlings of family vehicle buyers across North America.

 That comparison is no surprise.
 Volkswagen just redesigned its own Tiguan crossover into a larger vehicle, so the company has created, with the Alltrack and its AWD Sportwagon siblings, a range of vehicles that straddle the line between subcompact and compact crossovers, though VW’s prices push the wagons closer to the compact end of that scale.
 The one thing that might turn off traditional crossover buyers is the car-like seating position, which fails to provide the more commanding view many crossover drivers have become accustomed to.